jiaohehu/NPreview/DOC-preview-math.md

 ## Known problems

-- For math such as ``\cos(x)`` there will be a visible gap between the word "cos" and the left parenthesis.
-The LATEX math does not have this gap.
+- The `\bar{x}` has left a larger gap between the top bar and the letter x then the one done by LATEX.